pawel-trojnacki/suntime/README.md

 Simple e-commerce training project.
-JAM Stack: Gatsby.js, Contentful and Netlify, Stripe for payments, and some GSAP fun.
+JAM Stack: Gatsby.js, DatoCMS and Netlify, Stripe for payments, and some GSAP fun.